NuvanaClub/Source-Code/ROADMAP.md

-# 🗺️ Weed Wiki Development Roadmap
+# 🗺️ Nuvana Club Development Roadmap

-> **Weed Wiki's Journey**: From a comprehensive cannabis strain catalog to a complete educational platform with advanced analytics, community features, and mobile applications
+> **Nuvana Club's Journey**: From a comprehensive cannabis strain catalog to a complete educational platform with advanced analytics, community features, and mobile applications

 ## 🎯 Vision Statement
-Transform Weed Wiki into the ultimate cannabis education platform with advanced analytics, community features, mobile applications, and AI-powered insights while maintaining strict legal compliance and educational focus.
+Transform Nuvana Club into the ultimate cannabis education platform with advanced analytics, community features, mobile applications, and AI-powered insights while maintaining strict legal compliance and educational focus.

 ---